Hanoi and Counting

 I celebrated my first day in Vietnam flat on my face in Ho Chi Minh City (formerly Saigon).
 The overland crossing from Phnom Penh, Cambodia was a deadening eight hour trip by shared taxi on rutted roads.
 We were five people in the back seat, four in the front, of an ancient vehicle.
 The driver honked at everything that moved including bicycles and ducks, so the trip was basically one unending honk.
 Finally arriving at my hotel, I should have showered and gone to bed, but instead went outside, tried to cross the street and was promptly mowed down by a motorbike.

 After regaining consciousness and checking for contact lenses and teeth, I noticed a worried looking man hovering.
 He’s the motorbike driver, I was told, you really should apologize to him.
-He could get in a lot of trouble for runningapologize to him.
 He could get in a lot of trouble for running over a tourist.
 I apologized, he gallantly forgave me and a tiny scar under my left eyebrow accompanied me for many years before disappearing under a convenient wrinkle.

 Eighty motorbikes, ten bicycles, five cars and a lone cyclo.
 Cyclos, relics of French colonialism, once wound leisurely everywhere in Hanoi.